Information Management, a Proposal

 Global Network Navigator

-The web’s first commercial publication, GNN sets up an interactive guide to the web alongside news stories and links to popular sites, updated regularly.
-It would later become the first site to experiment with advertising.
+Often referred to as the web’s first commercial publication, GNN is an interactive guide to the web that contains news stories and links to popular sites.
+It is updated regularly and would later become the first site to experiment with advertising.

 The earliest example of a single serving website, Jeff Abrahamson quietly launches Purple.com.
 The site is purple.
 Just purple.
 Though it originally is released with a background color of #DD00FF, this is later changed to #7D26CD to make the site more “purple” looking.